iacchus/quickdiary/README.md

 **QUICKDIARY_PAGER** - It is the pager used in `pager` mode.

 **QUICKDIARY_PAGER_PARAMS** - These are the pager parameters for the pager in `pager` mode.

+**QUICKDIARY_PRE_DATE_STRING** - String to add before dates to saparate from the past items etc. Newlines.
+It is not added when on a new file, as in this case there are no previous items.

+**QUICKDIARY_PRE_ENTRY_STRING** - String to add before diary entries to separate them from the past items; how many newlines to separate them etc.

 ```sh
 export QUICKDIARY_EDITOR_PARAMS=""